Angel Food Cake

 I also wanted to be able to make the angel food cake gluten free when needed, so I decided not to use cake flour and use all purpose flour instead, that way I can sub gluten free all purpose flour when making it gluten free.

--I’ve made this recipe with all purpose flour and with pillsbury’s gluten free all purpose flour (comes in the bright green bag).
+- I’ve made this recipe with all purpose flour and with King Arthur’s gluten free all purpose flour (comes in the navy blue bag).
 Both versions are AMAZING.

--Once the cake is done baking, invert the pan.
-I like to stick the center of my angel food cake pan on a mug while it’s inverted.
+- Once the cake is done baking, invert the pan.
+I like to stick the center of my pan on a mug while it’s inverted.
 Cool the cake for 1.5-2.5 hours, then use a spatula to help remove the cake from the pan.

 - 2 tbsp corn starch